 3. Feature Engineering

 Raw data is rarely optimal for ML models.
 Feature engineering involves creating meaningful features from the prepared data that can improve model performance.
+This process parallels AI-powered market sentiment analysis, which extracts meaningful signals from vast amounts of market data.
 This often requires domain expertise and experimentation.
-Tools and techniques for Real-time Data Processing with Apache Kafka can be relevant here for streaming features.

 Abstract visualization of data transformation and feature engineering process in an MLOps pipeline.